SnapFrames Guide

 Picture Frame

-Best for traditional photo and glass displays, HueForge 3D prints, and other thin artwork up to 6mm thick.
+Best for traditional photo and glass displays, HueForge 3D prints, and other thin artwork.
+Set your piece’s thickness with the blue Art slider on the Profile card — the prongs flex to grip a ~3mm range around it.

 - Artwork secured from back with removable 3D printed prongs